-Improving Your School – Part II: Maximizing Ventilation
+Improving Your School – Part 2: Maximizing Ventilation

 In the United States, most schools are equipped with mechanical ventilation systems.
 These systems exhaust air from the classroom, mix it with fresh-air, filter the air and return it back to the space.
 These systems vary in size and complexity, from a unit ventilator in each classroom to a centrally distributed system with energy-recovery.